 The Atlas IP Inn desires to receive the names of students interested in membership in the Atlas IP Inn for the upcoming academic year.
-The Inn receives these names from Academic Representatives from the local law schools in Houston.
+The Inn receives these names from Academic Representatives from Houston area law schools.

 Inn membership for a student runs for an academic year.
 Thus, at the start of each fall semester, the Inn asks each school to submit student candidates.